Thirty days in the Land of fear, Yemen — Egypttoday is The first Egyptian newspaper in the cross fire in Taiz—

 Mohamad, a 10 year-old, says, “I was going to the store to buy sweets, and then I heard the sound of bombardment and found my leg bleeding.
 I felt numb afterwards.
 I woke up to find myself in a hospital with my father who told me that a shell hit me.
 I have panic attacks all the time.

-This article is part of a series of articles on Yemen by Eman Hanna.Hanna has taken a 30-day trip to monitor the suffering of the people during the war .
+This report is a part of a series of investigative report ,”Yemen: War Atrocities in the Land of Fear”A 30 ـ Day, by Iman Hanna.Hanna has taken a 30-day trip to monitor the suffering of the people during the war .